CS5008-Khoury/Homework-Debugging-C/instructions/README.md

 > how the markdown files really look.
 Graders go to github to review the code even though you submit on gradescope,
 > as it will properly render latex math (which is required for a lot of reports).

+## 🤖 Use of LLMs
+For this assignment, you should avoid LLMs for both the code and especially the report.
+The important part of this assignment is reasoning through the both the coding errors, and in the report reasoning through the answers.
+LLMs can hurt that reasoning process, and also lead you down the wrong path.
+At this point, it is best for you to reason through this assignment.
+We will have LLM use in the future but not this one.

+For studying, here are some prompts that can help

+> I want to learn about Linux file permissions from scratch.
+Please teach me interactively:
+>
+> 1. Start with the fundamentals - explain what file permissions are and why they > matter
+> 2. Break down the permission system (read, write, execute for user/group/others)
+> 3. Explain both symbolic (rwx) and numeric (755, 644) notation
+> 4. Show me practical examples with real-world scenarios
+>
+> After each concept, quiz me with questions to test my understanding.
+Give me immediate feedback on my answers - if I'm wrong, explain why and help me understand the correct answer.
+If I'm right, confirm it and build on that knowledge.
+>
+> Adjust the difficulty based on how I'm doing.
+If I'm struggling, slow down and provide more examples.
+If I'm getting it quickly, move faster and introduce more advanced concepts.
+>
+> Make it conversational and encouraging - I learn best through back-and-forth dialogue rather than lectures.
+Ask me one question at a time and wait for my response before continuing.
+>
+> Let's start with the very basics!

+or with C

+> I'm a Python programmer learning C for the first time.
+I haven't learned pointers yet, so please don't cover those yet.
+>
+> Focus on teaching me these fundamental differences between Python and C:
+>
+> 1. Type systems - why I need to declare types (int, float, char, etc.) vs > Python's dynamic typing
+> 2. Variable declaration - declaring variables before using them
+> 3. The compilation process - how C is compiled vs Python being interpreted
+> 4. Basic I/O - using printf() and scanf() vs Python's print() and input()
+> 5. Format specifiers (%d, %f, %s, etc.) and why they're needed
+> 6. Semicolons, curly braces, and C syntax basics
+>
+> Teach me interactively by:
+> - Showing me Python code, then the equivalent C code side-by-side
+> - Explaining why C requires what it does
+> - Asking me to predict what C code I'd need for a given task
+> - Quizzing me after each concept to check my understanding
+> - Giving immediate feedback - if I'm wrong, explain why and show the correct  answer
+> - If I'm right, confirm it and build on that knowledge
+>
+> Make it conversational and adjust difficulty based on my responses.
+Ask me one question at a time and wait for my answer before continuing.
+>
+> Start with the absolute basics - assume I've only ever written Python.
+Let's begin!

 ## 📝 Grading Rubric